liusseka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. Empty!: This script creates an empty file called hello.
 5. Execute: This script adds execute permissions to the owner of the file hello.
 6. Multiple permissions: This script adds execute permissions to the owner and group owner, and read permissions to other users, to the file hello.
+7. Everybody!: This script adds execute permissions to all groups to the file hello